cchow33/booky/README.md

 # booky

-Bookfinder is an app to help you discover your next great read.
+This was a pair-programming project in which we created an app to help you discover your next great read.
 Browse our collection of books with a simple search function.

 # Technologies Used
 HTML